james-jw/xq-promise/README.md

 A ``callback`` is a function which will be executed on the success or failure of some defered work.
 The available callback events to subscribe to are:

 ##### then
 Called on success of a deferred exectuion.
-Acts a pipeline function for transforming response for successive callback attachements.
+It acts as a pipeline function for transforming data over successive callback executions.
+Unlike the next two events, but similar to ``faile``, this method can alter the pipeline result.

 ##### done
 Called on success.
 This method has no effect on the pipeline results and thus its return value will be discared.